Rari-Capital/rari-stable-pool-contracts/USAGE.md

 ## Fund APY

 * **Get current raw fund APY (before fees):**
-    1. Get all raw fund balances (including unclaimed fees on interest): `(string[] memory, uint256[] memory, uint256[][] memory, uint256[][] memory) RariFundController.getAllBalances()` returns an array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, and an array of arrays of corresponding balances at each pool index for each currency code.
+    1. Get all raw fund balances (including unclaimed fees on interest): `(string[], uint256[], RariFundController.LiquidityPool[][], uint256[][], uint256[]) RariFundProxy.getRawFundBalancesAndPrices()` returns an array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, an array of arrays of corresponding balances at each pool index for each currency code, and an array of prices in USD (scaled by 1e18) for each currency code.
     2. Multiply the APY of each pool of each currency by its fund controller balance (converted to USD).
     3. Divide the sum of these products by the sum of all fund controller contract balances and pool balances of each currency (converted to USD) to get the current fund APY.
 * **Get current fund APY (after fees):** subtract the product of the current raw fund APY and `uint256 RariFundManager.getInterestFeeRate()` divided by 1e18 from the current raw fund APY.